Nutrition is the science of how food impacts our life.

-Gluten and lactose aren’t the only substances that can trigger sensitivities.
+Gluten and lactose are two of a variety of foods that can trigger sensitivities.
 Some people are even sensitive to popular substances like alcohol and caffeine.
 Like other types of sensitivities, there is likely both a genetic and environmental component at play that can trigger this type of digestive sensitivity.

 Caffeine is a stimulant found naturally in many food products ranging from coffee to chocolate.
 As a stimulant, caffeine speeds up the activity of our central nervous system, helping us be more alert and aware.
 By analyzing information on the gene CYP1A2, we can see how quickly your body metabolizes caffeine.

-Sensitivities and allergies are a complex subject, it may seem like there’s a fine line between the two.
-To learn more, read our article Food Sensitivities: What's the Connection to our DNA
+Sensitivities and allergies are complex subjects; it may seem like there’s a fine line between the two.
+To learn more, read our article Food Sensitivities: What's the Connection to our DNA.

 Ready to discover a healthier you?
 Order your report and use the GenoPalate app to start eating for your genes.Buy Now!